sampsyo/cs6120/content/blog/2019-11-21-bug-finding/index.md

 <img src="coverage.jpg" style="width: 70%">

-Adding 10,000 Csmith generated program to the existing test suite of LLVM and GCC plus 10,000 Csmith does not to increase the coverage a lot.
+Adding 10,000 Csmith generated programs to the existing test suite of LLVM and GCC did not increase the coverage a lot.

-**Question:**
+*Discussion Questions:*

-1. The authors do not come up with a good explanation to the code coverage issue.
+1. The authors do not come up with a good explanation for the code coverage issue.
 What might be the reason?
 2. Tests that are randomly generated will never be like tests that are created by humans.
 For example, the factorial function will almost never be randomly generated.
 Does this mean that this kind of testing is still useful?
 Why and how?